Macro-economic Dependencies on Ocean Ecosystems

 3.6 Risk and Resilience Indicators

 The practical importance of measuring economic dependencies lies in their implications for risk: economies that depend heavily on ocean ecosystems face economic risks when those ecosystems degrade.
-The TNFD framework provides the conceptual structure for translating dependencies into risk assessments[27].
+At the national and sectoral scale, the dependency indicators compiled under this Circular populate the macro inputs to nature-related risk assessment.

 Developing resilience indicators